Samar Das: Role as a freedom fighter

 Samar Das played a prominent role in the Bangladesh War of Liberation in 1971.
 He was one of the chief organizers of the Swadhin Bangla Betar Kendra, the clandestine radio station broadcast to the Mukti Bahini liberation army and the general population under Pakistani occupation.
-Das was appointed the Chief Musical Director of the radio station, and during this time, composed numerous patriotic songs that became immensely popular.
+Das was appointed as the Chief Musical Director of the radio station, and during this time, composed numerous patriotic songs that became immensely popular.
 Among these were Purba Digantey Surjya Uthechey, Bhebo Na Ma Go Tomar Chhelera and Nongar Tolo Tolo, Samay Je Holo Holo.

 When Rabindranath Tagore's song Amar Shonar Bangla was chosen as the national anthem of Bangladesh, Das recognized that there was no Western notation of this piece for orchestras to play, as is common for national anthems.
 Das transcribed Tagore's song into Western notation, and rendered an almost martial version of what was originally a folk song.
 This version of the national anthem is still played every morning and evening on Bangladesh Television and radio.

 Until a paralyzing stroke one year before his death, Samar Das was actively involved in cultural activities to highlight the Bangladesh Liberation War.
 In 1985, for instance, he worked with the Muktijoddha Kalyan Trust (Freedom Fighter Benevolence Trust) to compile a collection of songs from the liberation war featuring the original singers from the Swadhin Bangla Betar Kendra, to raise funds for the families of injured freedom fighters.
 The album was released in a set of two LP discs titled Ekti Phool Ke Bachabo Bole.